Exploring Georges Island National Historic Site

 4) The enhanced ferry experience

-5) We're celebrating the 5th season
+5) We're celebrating the end of the 6th season

-2024 marks the 5th season of public tours to Georges Island, a milestone that reflects the growing interest and love for this national historic site.
+2025 marks the 6th season of public tours to Georges Island, a milestone that reflects the growing interest and love for this national historic site.
 Join in the celebration of this landmark year by experiencing all that the island has to offer.

 6) The tour of the tunnels

-7) Those panoramic views
+7) Breathtaking panoramic fall views

-9) Learn about its role in national defence
+8) Learn about its role in national defence

 Visiting Georges Island provides insight into our military past and its role as part of the Halifax Defence Complex (different forts and batteries constructed by the British and Canadian militaries in Halifax).

-10) The Parks Canada red chairs
+9) The Parks Canada red chairs

 There are over 400 red Adirondack chairs (Parks Canada red chairs) located in breathtaking locations from coast to coast to coast - including on Georges Island - for you to sit, relax, and enjoy the amazing views.